 On July 21, 2006, the Company acquired the Energy, Government and General Business ("EGG") division of Digital Consulting & Software Services, Inc., a systems integration consulting business, for approximately \$13.1 million.
 The purchase price consists of approximately \$6.4 million in cash, transaction costs of approximately \$275,000, and 511,382 shares of the Company's common stock valued at approximately \$12.71 per share (approximately \$6.5 million worth of the Company's common stock) less the discount ascribed to those shares subject to a lapse acceleration right of approximately \$92,000, as determined by a third party valuation firm.
 The total purchase price has been allocated to the assets acquired, including identifiable intangible assets, based on their respective fair values at the date of acquisition.
-Goodwill is assigned at the enterprise level.
 The purchase price was allocated to intangibles based on management's estimate and an independent valuation.
-Management expects to finalize the purchase price allocation within twelve months of the acquisition date as certain initial accounting estimates are resolved.
 The results of EGG's operations have been included in the Company's consolidated financial statements since July 21, 2006.

-The preliminary purchase price allocation is as follows (in millions):
+The purchase price allocation is as follows (in millions):

 Intangibles:

-Customer relationships \$ 3.7
+Customer relationships \$ 3 3.7

-Customer backlog 0.5
+Customer backlog C 0.5

-Non-compete agreements 0.1
+Non-compete agreements C 0.1

-Goodwill 6.2
+Goodwill θ 5.2

 Tangible assets and liabilities acquired:

-Accounts receivable 3.8
+Accounts receivable 3 3.8

-Other assets 0.4
+Other assets C 0.4

-Accrued expenses (1.6)
+Accrued expenses (1 1.6)

-Net assets acquired \$ 13.1
+Net assets acquired \$ 13 3.1